anthonyrisinger/cga/README.md

 | Lie Theory | $e^{-tX}Ye^{tX}$ | Adjoint action | Flow conjugation |
 | Computer Graphics | $R^T\mathbf{v}R$ | Rotation (as quaternion) | Quaternion conjugation |

 These patterns appear across different fields, each developed for specific purposes.
 In each case, the sandwich structure serves the particular needs of that domain—preserving inner products in quantum mechanics, maintaining group structure in abstract algebra, or efficiently composing rotations in computer graphics.
 While these similarities are mathematically interesting, each field has good reasons for its particular formulation, and these traditional forms often remain most appropriate for their specific applications.
+The point is not that these are identical operations, but that the algebraic pattern of conjugation is a recurring motif for transformation and change of context across many scientific disciplines.

 #### Computational Implications